raganwald/JQuery-Combinators/README.md

 `into` is a method that works with any jQuery object.
 You pass a function to `.into`, and `into` passes its receiver to the function and returns whatever the function returns.
-In other words, `into` turns any function (including an anonymous function) into your own jQuery method.
+In other words, `into` turns any function (including an anonymous function) into your own jQuery method. `into` also handy in OO languages like Ruby when you want to make chains of function calls into a chain of methods.
+Since jQuery's style is to prefer chains of methods, `into` is a natural fit with jQuery.

 For example, you might have a Go program where every intersection has its own unique id on each board.
 If you want a selector for any set of intersections, you might write: